 - Discovered by Diego Cão; a Portuguese navigator, it turned out to be an important link between Southeast Asia and India

-- The prominent nationalists organizations were the National Front for the Liberation of Angola (FNLA); Popular Movement for the Liberation of Angola (MPLA); and the National Union for the Total Independence of Angola (UNITA).
+- The prominent nationalist organizations were the National Front for the Liberation of Angola (FNLA); the Popular Movement for the Liberation of Angola (MPLA); and the National Union for the Total Independence of Angola (UNITA).

 - Due to the ratification of the 2008 Constitution of Angola, the Prime Minister’s position was abolished in 2012.

 - Angola is the second largest oil producer in sub-Saharan Africa.